JeasonWong/FlipShare/README.md

 ## Usage

-Just confirm your parentView to locate the share widget, and then you can custom by yourself.
+step 1.
+Confirm your parentView to locate the share widget, and then you can custom by yourself.

 ```java
 FlipShareView share = new FlipShareView.Builder(this, mBtnLeftTop)